-Seasonal Shellfish of the Month - Lemon sole
+Seasonal Seafood of the Month - Lemon sole

 Lemon sole is truly one of those fish which we believe should be cooked very simply to enjoy its flavour.